Planting and MCMC Sampling from the Potts model

-\subsection{Results.}
+\subsection{Results}

 Our main contribution is to do a delicate analysis of the Potts distribution and the random-cluster dynamics that goes beyond the threshold $\beta_u$, using planting.
 Planting is a technique used in the analysis of random CSPs to capture how the space of solutions is correlated with the structure of the random instance, see \cite{Plant1,Plant2, Plant3} for some applications.
 In terms of sampling however, there is no recipe for converting planting methods to efficient sampling algorithms, and typically some extra sampling step is needed on top, see for example \cite{Plant1a,Plant1b} for such approaches; even so, the resulting sample usually has some accuracy limitation, i.e., the TV-distance from the target distribution cannot be made arbitrarily small (typically it is required to be at least an inverse polynomial in~$n$).
 Here, we instead use planting as a means to obtain sharp estimates that are used in the analysis of random-cluster dynamics; we thus show fast convergence of the latter, yielding automatically strong sampling guarantees.
 A different sampling idea that uses planting in a somewhat related manner has recently been considered in \cite{huang2025weak}, in the context of sampling from spherical spin glasses.